zachcarlson/ASLImageRecognition/README.md

       B.mp4
       ..
 ```
 3. Open a terminal window in your preferred Python IDE, we recommend [Visual Studio Code](https://code.visualstudio.com/).
+The current working directory should be `/ImageRecognition` for all following commands.

 4. Running the following command will split the `.mp4` in `/Videos` into images.
 They'll be saved in a new created folder `uncropped_frames`:
 ```